charlesrocket/dorst/README.md

 ### Usage

-To begin, run `dorst` to create a configuration file in `$HOME/.config/dorst` and set backup targets.
-Dørts will use `gitconfig`'s credential helper for the authentication if needed.
+To begin, run `dorst` to create a configuration file in `$HOME/.config/dorst` and set backup targets (the current directory is the default destination).
+Dørts will use `gitconfig`'s credential helper for authentication if needed.

-`dorst /tmp/src-backups`
+`dorst ~/backups/src`

 Example: